 - Be real: Don’t let your persona online change into something different from your business’s core values.
 Try to keep to who you are and what you care about because those things are what make you personable and transparent as an SMB.
 If you’re authentic, people will know and appreciate it.

-8. Claim your Google My Business listing to drive local leads
+8. Claim your Google Business Profile listing to drive local leads

 9. Invest in pay-per-click (PPC) ads to drive more sales